Fudan-iGEM/2023-wiki/docs/src/education.md

 - **Children** easily comprehended the game's mechanics and delighted in their gaming experiences.
 - **The general public** demonstrated a strong willingness to embrace the game and commended our knowledge-sharing approach through gaming.

-This metaverse game has proven to be a compelling and engaging tool to bridge the gap and foster interest in the synthetic biology among diverse audiences.
+This metaverse game has proven to be a compelling and engaging tool to bridge the gap and foster interest in synthetic biology among diverse audiences.
 :::

 ### Street Interview: Encountering Diverse Perspectives

 <p><small style="color: gray">📅 Date: Sep.
-17th, 2023  <br>🗣️Organizers: Zhe Dong, Xiaohan Jiang, Chenye Li, Qingying Yang</br>  👥Audience: General public</small></p>
+17th, 2023  <br>🗣️Organizers: Zhe Dong, Xiaohan Jiang, Chenye Li, Qingying Yang<br>  👥Audience: General public</small></p>

-To foster public engagement and promote synthetic biology awareness, we conducted a series of **enlightening street interviews**.
+To foster public engagement and promote synthetic biology, we conducted a series of **enlightening street interviews**.
 Our interactions spanned **a wide spectrum of individuals**, including bio-pharmaceutical professionals, international visitors from Australia, and university students.
 During these conversations, we introduced synthetic biology and expounded upon our project, while also gathering **valuable feedback** and **diverse viewpoints**.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/interview.jpg"